0xcert/framework/docs/connectors/ethereum-api.md

 | assetLedgerData.symbol | [required] A `string` representing asset ledger symbol.
 | assetLedgerData.uriPrefix | [required] A `string` representing prefix of asset URI.
 | assetLedgerData.uriPostfix | [required] A `string` representing postfix of asset URI.
-| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed any more.
+| expiration | [required] An `integer` number representing the timestamp in milliseconds after which the order expires and can not be performed anymore.
 | kind | [required] An `integer` number that equals to `OrderKind.ASSET_LEDGER_DEPLOY_ORDER`.
 | makerId | [required] A `string` representing an Ethereum account address which makes the order.
 It defaults to the `accountId` of a provider.
 | seed | [required] An `integer` number representing a unique order number.